 Day 12 - Graaff-Reinet

 Returning to South Africa, you will descend the mountains and take aim across the Great Karoo.
 The semi-arid Karoo represents the heartland of rural South Africa and presents a stark contrast to the mountains you will leave behind.
 Your overnight stop is set in the historic town of Graaff-Reinet, the fourth oldest town in the country.
 You will cross the mighty Orange (Gariep) River today as you journey through the vast countryside of the Karoo.
 This afternoon, as part of your activity package you have the opportunity to join a sundowner excursion to the Valley of Desolation, this unique valley offers a panoramic view over the town and the wide open plains stretching out below.
 (BLD)

 Day 13 - Greater Addo Elephant National Park area

 Included Highlight: Afternoon game drive in Addo National Park (Nomad truck).

 Day 14 - End of Kruger, Swaziland & Lesotho Tour

-This morning after breakfast, you will be transferred to Port Elizabeth where your tour comes to an end on arrival at the Kings Beach Hotel.
-(B)
+This morning after breakfast, you will be transferred to Gqeberha previously Port Elizabeth) where your tour comes to an end (B)